What about the Hussey decline? Can he get over like 12 lately?

 Some interesting facts:

-November Rain in its orginal form as a jam thing was over 18 minutes long.
+- November Rain in its original form as a jam thing was over 18 minutes long.